JayO-1/system-design-101/README.md

 #### Raft

-Raft is a distributed consensus algorithm that allows us to build a distributed log that maintains the linearizability (ordering) of writes.
+Raft is a distributed consensus algorithm that allows us to build a distributed log that maintains the linearizability (ordering) of writes and reads.

 Distributed consensus algorithms can generally be split into two components of functionality:
 * Leader Election